ankur1812/ci-cd-test/README.md

 ### 8. Your server is LIVE.
 Your web/app server is now live.
-You can not proceed to adding certificates or ingress/exgress configurations.
+You can now proceed to adding certificates or ingress/exgress configurations.